LukasYan30/lukasyan30.github.io/_pages/about.md

 I am currently pursuing my Master's degree in the School of Information and Communication Engineering (SICE) at the University of Electronic Science and Technology of China (UESTC), under the joint supervision of [Prof. Le Zhang](http://zhangleuestc.cn/) and [Prof. Ce Zhu](https://www.avc2-lab.net/~eczhu/).
 I earned my Bachelor's degree from Southwest University (SWU).
 My research interests lie in Efficient Low-Level Vision and Multimodal Large Language Models.
 In addition, I am currently working as a research intern at Vivo (Shanghai).

+**Looking for PhD Opportunities (Fall 2027)**
+I am actively looking for PhD positions starting in Fall 2027.
+If my background and research interests align with your group, please feel free to contact me!

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 One paper is accepted to Measurement.